Skip to main content

 The Way to Dine

-Whether you prefer toes-in-the-sand beach, “come as you are” beach eateries or elegant restaurants, Pensacola is the place to find dining options to match your style, mood and cravings.
+Whether you prefer toes-in-the-sand, “come as you are” beach eateries or elegant restaurants, Pensacola is the place to find dining options to match your style, mood and cravings.
 There are upscale white-tablecloth establishments, open-air bar & grilles with pub fare, farm-to-table experiences, intimate bistros, casual take-out delis, lively breakfast spots, food trucks, cocktail lounges, rooftop bars and craft breweries—and many of them are located on the water or come with a view.
-And thanks to the area’s rich, multicultural history, you’ll discover every kind of cuisine, including French, Italian, Caribbean, Mexican, locally caught seafood, barbecue, Cajun, modern coastal and traditional Southern.
+And thanks to the area’s rich, multicultural history, you’ll discover every kind of cuisine, locally-caught seafood, French, Spanish, Italian, Caribbean, Mexican, Cajun, barbeque, modern coastal and traditional Southern.
 Signature dishes and staple menu offerings of the region include grouper sandwiches, spiced Gulf shrimp over cheese grits, raw oysters, burgers made to order, plus “sampler” and “taster” menus that let you nosh on multiple smaller-portion items that the restaurant offers.
 Pensacola even has a signature drink: The Bushwacker, an adult milkshake that combines rum, Kahlua, creme de cacao, cream of coconut and milk over ice.
-Life a good wreck dive briefing where divemasters put their individual spin on the vessel’s backstory, local bartenders put their individual twist on this delicious drink, so the ingredients may vary.
+Like a good wreck dive briefing where divemasters put their individual spin on the vessel’s backstory, local bartenders put their individual twist on this delicious drink, so the ingredients may vary.

 Wherever you choose, the food is mouth-watering, the views and ambience are spectacular, and the welcome is warm and genuine.
 That welcoming vibe is distinctly felt everywhere in Pensacola and is a source of community pride.